grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

 The first part is train id -- it says on which train we should reserve the seats.
-So we need to somehow pick a train from the fleet.
+So we need to somehow pick a train from the fleet for reservation.
 Then, on that train, we need to reserve as many seats as the customer requests.
-This is the second part of the user request.
+The requested seat count is the second part of the user request.

 **Benjamin:** Aren't we going to update the data in some kind of persistent storage?
 I doubt that the railways company would want the reservation to disappear on application restart.

 **Johnny:** Yes, we need to act as if there was some kind of persistence.

-Anyway, I can see two roles here:
+Given all of above, I can see two new roles in our scenario:

-1. A fleet - which is from where we pick the train and where we save our changes
+1. A fleet - from which we pick the train and where we save our changes
 1. A train - which is going to handle the reservation logic.

-Both of them need to be mocks, because I expect them to play active roles in this scenario.
-Given all of this, my first stab would be something like this:
+Both of these roles need to be modeled as mocks, because I expect them to play active roles in this scenario.

+Let's expand our Statement with our discoveries.

 ```csharp
 [Fact] public void